online-ml/river/README.md

 - **Adaptive**: models can adapt to [concept drift](https://www.wikiwand.com/en/Concept_drift).
 - **Production-ready**: working with data streams makes it simple to replicate production scenarios during model development.
 - **Efficient**: models don't have to be retrained and require little compute power, which [lowers their carbon footprint](https://arxiv.org/abs/1907.10597)
+- **Fast**: when the goal is to learn and predict with a single instance at a time, then `creme` is a order of magnitude faster than PyTorch, Tensorflow, and scikit-learn.

 ## 🔥 Features